isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

     void f(void);   // bad

     void g();       // better

 ###### Note

 Even Dennis Ritchie deemed `void f(void)` an abomination.
-You can make an argument for that abomination in C when function prototypes were rare so that banning
+You can make an argument for that abomination in C when function prototypes were rare so that banning:

     int f();
-    f(1,2,"weird but valid C89");   // hope that f() is defined int f(a,b,c) char* c; { /* ... */ }
+    f(1, 2, "weird but valid C89");   // hope that f() is defined int f(a, b, c) char* c; { /* ... */ }

-would have cause major problems, but not in the 21st century and in C++.
+would have caused major problems, but not in the 21st century and in C++.

 # <a name="S-faq"></a> FAQ: Answers to frequently asked questions